 On the surface, “Crazy Rich Asians” can appear to be a superficial, fluffy movie set in obscene opulence.
 Besides, it’s not exactly “Oscar material”.
 One might argue that at the end of the day, it’s just a rom-com.

-But as the first movie featuring an all-Asian cast in twenty years, it means so much more than that.
+But as the first major Hollywood movie featuring an all-Asian cast in 20 years, it means so much more than that.
 Growing up Asian-American with a strong relationship to my cultural roots and identity, I immediately understand the significance of this milestone.
 As the movie finally arrives in France in a few weeks, it’s fair to ask if it will impact a European audience in the same way.
 Will it mean as much to French-Asians as it does to me?
 And will the larger French audience appreciate it as much as they do in America?